My Story

 Beyond the Summit: Director of Photography

 Beyond mountaineering, Elia’s career expanded into television broadcast work as a director of photography.
-Collaborating with celebrity athletes like NBA champion Serge Ibaka (whose return to the Congo he filmed for “Anything Is Possible”), MLB star Vladimir Guerrero Jr., and pitcher Aaron Sanchez, Elia’s work with Rogers Sportsnet earned critical acclaim, including a Canadian Screen Award for “Limitless” and a CINE Golden Eagle Award for “On the Top,” filmed on Everest.
+Collaborating with elite athletes including NBA champion Serge Ibaka (whose return to the Congo he filmed for “Anything Is Possible”), MLB star Vladimir Guerrero Jr., and pitcher Aaron Sanchez, Elia’s work with Rogers Sportsnet earned critical acclaim.
+With Elia as director of photography, his production teams earned a Canadian Screen Award for “Limitless” and a CINE Golden Eagle Award for “On the Top,” filmed on Everest.

 His lens has also reached beyond sport, from a five-camera shoot with His Holiness the Dalai Lama in Dharamsala to an IMAX feature developed with acclaimed giant-screen filmmaker Michael Dalton Smith.